githubtraining/using-github-actions-for-ci/responses/new-job.md

         CI: true
   ```

-<details><summary>If you'd like to copy and paste the full workflow file instead, click here to see it in its entirety.
+<details><summary>If you'd like to copy and paste the full workflow file instead, click here to see it in its entirety.</summary>

 ```yaml
 name: Node CI